 Add an Identifier

-This is an optional field that enables you to reference the answer to a question.
+This optional field enables you to reference the answer to a question.

-When your respondents are completing your assessment, they can rank their choices by either selecting a numeric value in each dropdown menu or by dragging and dropping the choices.
+When your respondents complete your assessment, they can rank their choices by either selecting a numeric value in each dropdown menu or dragging and dropping the choices.
 The same ranking value cannot be used twice.
-If the question is marked as required, the respondent must provide a ranking value for every choice.
+The respondent must provide a ranking value for every choice if the question is marked as required.

 Your Ranking question is ready to go!
-If you provide the respondent’s responses back to them in your feedback, the response will be a list of choices in the order the respondent set them.
+If you provide the respondent’s responses in your feedback, the response will be a list of choices in the order the respondent sets them.

 Please review the rest of our User Guide to learn more about our software.